 Citizens as Sovereigns

-By Hugh Turley
+Guest column by Hugh Turley

 The United States leads the world with the highest percentage of its population in prison.
 Maybe it's time to consider if it makes sense to incarcerate harmless people.

 The recent case of Malcolm Hines, 40, is a good example.
 After being released from prison in 2007 for a cocaine-dealing charge, Hines has been an upstanding citizen operating a shoe store on Martin Luther King Avenue in Southeast D.C.
 He is a husband and a father.

 His store had a string of burglaries and holdups; it's located in a neighborhood plagued by 110 gun crimes in the past year, including assaults, robberies, and killings.
 His sister-in-law hid a shotgun in the shop for protection.
 Acting on a tip, police found the gun and charged Hines with being a felon in possession of a gun.
 Now, after his conviction in October, he faces a minimum of three years in prison.